gl-bigdata-procamp/bigdata-procamp/labs/hadoop-hive/README.md

  > Hint: You may want to create tables for the data files

+ > Hint: Use DESCRIBE command to find out details about Hive entities

 2. Describe how you would test the script (implemented solution is a great bonus)